 MORE FROM IVECO DEFENCE VEHICLES

-Iveco Defence Vehicles is awarded contract to deliver amphibious platform to the US Marine Corps in partnership with BAE Systems
+Iveco Defence Vehicles to deliver additional amphibious platforms to the U.S. Marine Corps in partnership with BAE Systems

 Elisa FaccinCommunications ManagerItalyivecodefencevehicles.firstname.lastname@example.org+ 39 04 71 90 51 11